-Complementary courses through the education department
+Complementary courses through the Education Department

 Human Services Course Sequence

 This four-course sequence is designed for students interested in pursuing a career and/or graduate study in education and the helping professions.
 Students will have course work and field experiences dealing with diverse groups including children, families and the aged in settings which include schools, the court system, mental-health agencies and institutions.
 Students will acquire skills through a balance of study and applied field work.
 Work in the Worcester area will serve to integrate material from the sequence.
-Students receive an official transcript notation documenting the completion of this program.

 - EDUC155 Education and Social Policy